 Once you find that, click on ‘File Manager’ option which will redirect you to a whole new webpage where you’ll be able to see an ‘Upload’ option as shown in the screenshot below.

-By clicking that option, you will be to able to upload all the media files.
+By clicking that option, you will be able to upload all the media files.
 However, you’ve to upload all the files one-by-one.
 Here, there is no option for bulk upload.
 Remember that you’ve to upload all your media files to the wp-content/uploads folder.

-The second and last step is to use the Add Form Server plugin for registering the image files.
+The second and last step is to use the Add From Server plugin for registering the image files.
 For that purpose, you need to follow STEP 3 & STEP 4 of Method 1.
-Once you complete bot these steps, you’ll be to view all the media files in your WordPress Media Library.
+Once you complete both these steps, you’ll be to view all the media files in your WordPress Media Library.

 After reading both methods for bulk file uploads to your WordPress website, you must have got an idea of how both the methods work.
 However, many of you may still have a doubt regarding when to use which method, isn’t it?
 So, let us make it easier for you.

 If you want to enjoy the advantage of uploading bulk media files that exceeds the WordPress upload limit, then you should opt for the FTP method.

 However, if you want to upload a single large media file and you don’t have the advantage of FTP, then you should opt for the cPanel option.

-Nowadays when most of the businesses are utilizing a huge chunk of media files for their website, they need to know methods for uploading bulk media files has reached a new level.
+Nowadays when most businesses are utilizing a huge chunk of media files for their website, they need to know that methods for uploading bulk media files have reached a new level.

-Taking this scenario into perspective, here we have provided you with a step-by-step guide on bulk upload files to your WordPress website which will be really helpful to any Custom WordPress Development company across the globe.
+Taking this scenario into account, here we have provided you with a step-by-step guide on ‘How to bulk upload files to your WordPress Website’ which will be really helpful to any Custom WordPress Development company across the globe.

 If you still have any doubts regarding this subject, then feel free to ask them in our comment section.
 We’ll try to respond to each of your queries.
 Thank You.!